How to Stop Wasting Food (A Realistic Guide for Busy People)

 4. Understand “Best Before” vs. “Use By”

 “Use by” = a safety date.
 Pay attention to this one, especially for meat, dairy, and pre-prepared foods.
+Do not eat food after its use by date.

 “Best before” = a quality date.
 Your yoghurt might be slightly less creamy a day after, but it’s almost certainly fine.
+Use your senses, smell it, look at it, taste a small amount.

 “Sell by” / “Display until” = for the shop, not for you.
 Ignore these completely.